 Make Reusable Bottles Your New Bredrin

 You get the gist of why plastic is bad right?
 Reusable bottles are such a huge part of my life in Montreal, I don't go anywhere without one.
 It has changed my life so much, that I started practicing this in Jamaica when running errands.
 Everyday in high school, I used to drink two CranWatas.
 Not only was my poor body begging for mercy but so was the environment.

 While I can't speak for people who drink sodas or flavoured drinks (maybe go for boxed drink alternatives), everyone drinks water.
 So why aren't we travelling with this water?
 If you're worried about your water getting hot throughout the day, make an investment in well insulated, stainless steel bottles.
 A Canadian brand to I use and love is Swell.
 While spending so much money on a bottle feels excessive, it's worth it at the end of the day.
 The cost of buying plastic bottles not only adds up financially but environmentally.

 Participate in Local Thrifting

 While this point is bit of a self-promotion, it is for a good cause.
-Thrifting locally creates a nationwide sharing community that helps prevent clothes from being improperly disposed and ending up in landfills, but also helps to combat fast fashion.
-Shopping can be exciting even if clothes are pre-loved and not 'brand new'.
-They'll just be 'new' to you!
+Thrifting locally combats fast fashion and extends the lifespan of clothes helps prevent them from being improperly disposed and ending up in landfills.
+Shopping can be exciting even if clothes are pre-loved - they'll just be 'new' to you!

-It's good to make steps toward sustainability, but encouraging your friends to as well is HYPE.
-The reason I hate plastic bottles is because my roommate despises them.
-She called me out, now using a reusable bottle is part of my lifestyle.
+It's good to make steps toward sustainability, but encouraging your friends to as well is important!
+The reason I began to hate plastic bottles is because my roommate despises them.
+She called me out and now using a reusable bottle is part of my lifestyle.
 Any little impact, is an impact that wasn't there before.